signalfx/integrations/collectd-redis/README.md

 ![](././img/dashboard_redis.png)

-#### Monitoring length of array keys
+#### Monitoring length of Redis lists
-To monitor the length of array keys, the key and database index must be specified in the config file.
-Specify keys in the config file in the form "llen_key $db_index $key_name".
+To monitor the length of list keys, the key and database index must be specified in the config file.
+Specify keys in the config file in the form `SendListLength $db_index "$key_name"`.  `$key_name` can be a globbed pattern (only `*` is supported), in which case all keys matching that glob will be processed.
+Don't forget to surround the pattern with double quotes or else Collectd will strip out the asterisks.
+If any keys match the glob that are not lists, an error will be sent to the collectd logs.

+Lengths will be reported to SignalFx under the metric `gauge.key_llen`, a separate time series for each list.

+**Warning**: The `KEYS` command is used to match the globs so don't try and match something that is very big, as this command is not highly optimized and can block other commands from executing.

 Note: To avoid duplication reporting, this should only be reported in one node.
 Keys can be defined in either the master or slave config.
-Keys will be reported to SignalFx as "gauge.key_llen", with dimensions being the database index, and the key name.

 ```
 <Plugin python>
   ModulePath "/opt/collectd_plugins"